 You’ll revisit scenes like Old London Town, Big Ben, Never Land, Mermaid Lagoon, and Skull Rock.
 As you listen to music from the movie, you’ll watch the story unfold below.
 Of course, Captain Hook and Mr. Smee are around… as well as the ever-present ticking Crocodile, still hungry for another taste of the pirate captain!

 Peter Pan is a FastPass+ attraction.

 Peter Pan is one of the most popular attractions at the Magic Kingdom.
 The line moves slowly, and forms quickly early in the day.
 Use FASTPASS+ if at all possible so you don’t have to wait too long!
 Otherwise try to visit this attraction first thing in the morning or during parade times when the lines may be shorter.

-Peter Pan's Flight is also open early during the Magic Kingdom's Extra Magic Hour days.
-This early time for resort guests, before the park opens to the general public, is a good time to ride.
+Peter Pan’s Flight is also open early during the Magic Kingdom’s Extra Magic Hour days.
+This bonus time for resort guests is a good time to ride.

 Though not threatening or scary, the ride is in the dark.

 If you use the Standby queue there is lots to look at and explore.
-Watch for Peter's shadow and Tinker Belle flying by.
+Watch for Peter’s shadow and Tinker Bell flying by.

 Children (or adults) who have a fear of the dark may have a problem with this ride, as it is almost totally in the dark.

 Disney Characters are typically not found in the vicinity of Peter Pan.
 If you’d like to catch Mr. Smee and Captain Hook, you can usually find them in Adventureland near Pirates.
 If you’re looking for Peter Pan, you’ll spy him in the daily Disney Festival of Fantasy Parade.

 Check your daily Times Guide for times and locations of other Meet and Greet opportunities.